jphooiveld/EventSauceBundle/README.md

 easy to reference it in the service parameter.
 If doctrine is enabled (and it's by default) this will be ignored.

-Autoconfiguring aggregates is an easy way to bind your aggregates to a the doctrine message repository with default EventSauce services.
-A compiler pass created the services automatically internally so you can bind them to parameters in your services.yaml.
+Configuring aggregates is an easy way to bind your aggregates to a the doctrine message repository with default EventSauce services.
+A compiler pass creates the services automatically internally so you can bind them to parameters in your services.yaml.

 Let's for example assume you have an aggregate root called Order